chrishokamp/qe_sequence_labeling/experiment_configs/nematus/README.md

 # Dev
 # Note we use the QE data as development data -- this will allow us to also compute TER, and score for both QE and APE during validation

+# TODO

+# URGENT
+# By tokenizing dev again before rescoring, we break the subword encoding -- we _must_ realign to fix this